Acknowledge-App/Acknowledge/README.md

 ## Getting Started

 To run this project you will need to have the React Native Expo client installed and Node.js.
 You will also need to have either Xcode or AndroidSDK installed to run the mobile application in an emulator.
-Therefore it is recommended that you only run this application on your local computer if you already have these installed, else there will be a browser deploymemnt available in the near future.
+Therefore it is recommended that you only run this application on your local computer if you already have these installed, else there will be a browser deployment available in the near future.

 ### Prerequisites